Atilla1976/Project_4_Behavioral_Cloning/README.md

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image5]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, my approach was initially to record the following driving maneuvers.
+To capture good driving behavior, my approach was initially to record the following driving maneuvers:
 * two laps on track one using center lane driving.
 * driving the track in opposite direction to avoid a "left-drift" due driving counterclockwise
 * recording recovery driving from the side of the road back to the center

-But then I decided  to use only the provided dataset:
+But then I decided  to use only the provided dataset.

 * The effect of an assumed drift to the left could just as easily be prevented in the data augmentation stage by flipping the dataset.